 Program Endorsement documents knowledge in new and emerging areas where formal certification does not exist.
 The Program Endorsement is intended to improve a teacher's skills in dealing with complex classroom settings.
-These endorsements are added to existing Level I or Level II Certificates but are not required to perform service in these areas.
+These endorsements are added to existing Level I or Level II Certificates.
 Requires 80 hours of field experience.

 This program is approved by PDE.
-Upon successful completion, students will be able to apply to PDE for the Autism Spectrum Disorder Program Endorsement.
+Upon successful completion of the endorsement requirements, students will be awarded a certificate of completion from King's College and be able to apply to PDE for the Autism Spectrum Disorder Program Endorsement.
 The endorsement requires 80 HOURS of field experience completed outside class experiences.